Email FacebookTwitterMenu burgerClose thin

 It's helpful to consider the types of investments when creating a retirement plan.

-A retirement plan is an investment account with certain tax benefits, where investors invest their money for retirement.
+A retirement plan is an investment account with certain tax benefits, where you invest money for retirement.
 There are several types of retirement plans, such as workplace retirement plans, sponsored by your employer, including 401(k) plans and 403(b) plans.
-If you don’t have access to an employer-sponsored retirement plan, you could get an individual retirement plan (IRA) or a Roth IRA.
+If you don’t have access to an employer-sponsored retirement plan, you could get an individual retirement account (IRA) or a Roth IRA.

-How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle to buy stocks, bonds and funds in two tax-advantaged ways.
-The first lets you invest pretax dollars (as with a traditional IRA).
-The second allows you to withdraw money without paying taxes on that money.
+How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle to buy stocks, bonds, and funds in two tax-advantaged ways.
+One type of account lets you invest pretax dollars (as with a traditional IRA) and defer taxes on the gains until you withdraw the money in retirement.
+The second allows contributions with after-tax money that can then grow and be withdrawn tax-free.
 The risks for the investments are the same as if you were buying the investments outside of a retirement plan.

 7. Options